 A prospectus in electronic format may be made available on the websites maintained by the underwriter or one or more selling group members, if any, participating in this offering and one or more of the underwriters participating in this offering may distribute prospectuses electronically.
-The underwriter may agree to allocate a number of shares to selling group members for sale to their online brokerage account holders.
+The underwriter may agree to allocate a number of Units to selling group members for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriter and selling group members that will make internet distributions on the same basis as other allocations.
 Other than the prospectus in electronic format, the information on the underwriter's website is not part of, nor incorporated by reference into, this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or the underwriter in its capacity as underwriter, and should not be relied upon by investors.

-Nasdaq Capital Market Listing
+Nasdaq Capital Market Listing.
 Our common stock is listed on The Nasdaq Capital Market under the symbol "AKER."

-AIM Listing

-Our common stock is listed on the AIM under the symbol "AKR.L."
+AIM Listing Our common stock is listed on the AIM under the symbol "AKR.L."

-Stabilization
+• Stabilization.
 In connection with this offering, the underwriter may engage in stabilizing transactions, over-allotment transactions, syndicate-covering transactions, penalty bids and purchases to cover positions created by short sales.

-- Stabilizing transactions permit bids to purchase securities so long as the stabilizing bids do not exceed a specified maximum, and are engaged in for the purpose of preventing or retarding a decline in the market price of the securities while the offering is in progress. - Over-allotment transactions involve sales by the underwriter of securities in excess of the number of securities that underwriter is obligated to purchase.
+Stabilizing transactions permit bids to purchase securities so long as the stabilizing bids do not exceed a specified maximum, and are engaged in for the purpose of preventing or retarding a decline in the market price of the securities while the offering is in progress.

+Over-allotment transactions involve sales by the underwriter of securities in excess of the number of securities that underwriter is obligated to purchase.
 This creates a syndicate short position which may be either a covered short position or a naked short position.
-In a covered short position, the number of securities over-allotted by the underwriter is not greater than the number of securities that it may purchase in the over-allotment option.
-In a naked short position, the number of securities involved is greater than the number of securities in the over-allotment option.
-The underwriter may close out any short position by exercising its over-allotment option and/or purchasing securities in the open market. - Syndicate covering transactions involve purchases of securities in the open market after the distribution has been completed in order to cover syndicate short positions.
+In a covered short position, the number of securities over-allottment option.
+In a naked short position, the number of securities involved is greater than the number of securities into over-allotment option.
+The underwriter may close out any short position by exercising its over-allotment option and/or purchasing securities in the open market.

+Syndicate covering transactions involve purchases of securities in the open market after the distribution has been completed in order to cover syndicate short positions.
 In determining the source of securities to close out the short position, the underwriter will consider, among other things, the price of securities available for purchase in the open market as compared with the price at which they may purchase securities through exercise of the over-allotment option.
-If the underwriter sells more securities than could be covered by exercise of the over-allotment option and, therefore, has a naked short position, the position can be closed out only by buying securities in the open market.
-A naked short position is more likely to be created if the underwriter is concerned that after pricing there could be downward pressure on the price of the securities in the open market that could adversely affect investors who purchase in the offering.
+If the underwriter sells more securities than could be covered by exercise of the over-allotment option and, therefore, has a naked short position is more likely to be created if the underwriter is concerned that after pricing there could be downward pressure on the price of the securities in the open market that could adversely affect investors who purchase in the offering.